GrahO23/OldfieldFrame/README.md

 $node app.js

+You can disable the screen saver on kindle touch by going to the main search and typing

+;debugon
+~ds

-On the Kindle go to the browser and load the location of your node server
+Then on the Kindle go to the browser and load the location of your node server

 http://mynodejsserver:3000